neeraj2681/Neural-Network-Models/MLP/README.md

-MLP is applied for classification on MNIST dataset and IRIS dataset.<br>
+<h2>MLP is applied for classification on MNIST dataset and IRIS dataset.</h2>

 <h3>MLP on IRIS dataset</h3>
 <ol>